SuperMadee/EE298M-MachineProblem2/README.md

 Use SGD to learned the polynomial coefficients.

 ***
-### What you need to know?
+### What you need to know:

-- *Installation*: I followed the installation guide from https://github.com/geohot/tinygrad
+- **Installation**: I followed the installation guide from https://github.com/geohot/tinygrad

 ```
 git clone https://github.com/geohot/tinygrad.git